 Begin your next colour and commence the figure 8 weave again.
 Change colours as many times as you want to before you get to the end of the wing (but the wings are small so the most I changed was three), and then repeat the same pattern on the other side.
 Below you can see what I mean by ‘figure 8’.

 For the final tie-off I made a double knot at the end of the last colour used.

 To create the butterfly’s body bend in half a pipe cleaner and wind it around the centre of the ‘X’ shape and twist it as shown below, then thread two small beads onto the bottom and one larger bead onto the top.

 Finally curl the top of the pipe cleaner to create two antennae, and you’re done.
 Easy isn’t it!

 More fun butterfly craft ideas

-• Use our printable template to create a cute washi tape butterfly-shaped wand
+- Use our printable template to make a paper butterfly tiara and wand